Agitprop: Call for Participation

 The workshop will convene every Saturday from 3-5pm during the dates stated above.
 A complete schedule will be distributed upon registration.
 Registration is free.

-contact@agitpropspace.org with 2837 University in the subject line.
+To register, or for further information, email contact@agitpropspace.org with 2837 University in the subject line.

 Thank you and we hope you participate!